DETAILED ACTION

 a second semiconductor die stack structure 500 located on the first semiconductor die 360, the second semiconductor die stack structure 500 including a plurality of second semiconductor dies sequentially stacked onto one another in a first direction (see Fig. 10 and Para [0029])

-Hsu is silent on a plurality of second conductive bumps being formed on a side of the second semiconductor die stack structure in the first direction, wherein the first direction is a direction parallel to a plane where the first substrate is located; and
+Hsu is silent on (i) the first semiconductor die being connected to the first substrate by first conductive bumps; and (ii) a plurality of second conductive bumps being formed on a side of the second semiconductor die stack structure in the first direction, wherein the first direction is a direction parallel to a plane where the first substrate is located; and a second substrate, a signal line in the second substrate being connected to the plurality of second conductive bumps, and the second substrate being connected to the first substrate in a direction perpendicular to the plane where the first substrate is located.

-However, LEE teaches a plurality of second conductive bumps 170 being formed on a side of the second semiconductor die stack structure 1 in the first direction, wherein the first direction is a direction parallel to a plane where a first substrate 110 is located; and a second substrate 150, a signal line 151 in the second substrate 150 being connected to the plurality of second conductive bumps 170, and the second substrate 150 being connected to the first substrate110 in a direction perpendicular to the plane where the first substrate is located (see Fig. 2).
+LEE teaches (ii) a plurality of second conductive bumps 170 being formed on a side of the second semiconductor die stack structure 1 in the first direction, wherein the first direction is a direction parallel to a plane where a first substrate 110 is located; and a second substrate 150, a signal line 151 in the second substrate 150 being connected to the plurality of second conductive bumps 170, and the second substrate 150 being connected to the first substrate110 in a direction perpendicular to the plane where the first substrate is located (see Fig. 2).
 This has the advantages of providing high density chip integration, improved signal integrity and reduced power consumption.
-Therefore, it would have been obvious to one having ordinary skill in the art at the time the invention was effectively filed to modify the invention of Hsu with the conductive bumps and the second substrate, as taught by LEE, so as to obtain an improved semiconductor device.
+Therefore, it would have been obvious to one having ordinary skill in the art at the time the invention was effectively filed to modify the invention of Hsu & Lee with the conductive bumps and the second substrate, as taught by LEE, so as to obtain an improved semiconductor device.

-Regarding claim 8, the combination of Hsu and LEE teaches the semiconductor package structure according to claim 1, further comprising: a plurality of through silicon vias 96, each of the plurality of through silicon vias 96 penetrating through a respective one of the plurality of second semiconductor dies in the first direction (Hsu’s Fig. 10); and a plurality of fourth conductive bumps (note the bumps between each semiconductor dies in the die stack 500, Fig. 10) located between any two adjacent second semiconductor dies of the plurality of second semiconductor dies, each of the plurality of fourth conductive bumps being connected to a respective one of the plurality of through silicon vias 96, wherein each of the plurality of second conductive bumps is connected to a respective one of the plurality of through silicon vias and a respective one of the plurality of fourth conductive bumps (Hsu’s Fig. 10).
+Regarding claim 8, the combination of Hsu, Lee and LEE teaches the semiconductor package structure according to claim 1, further comprising: a plurality of through silicon vias 96, each of the plurality of through silicon vias 96 penetrating through a respective one of the plurality of second semiconductor dies in the first direction (Hsu’s Fig. 10); and a plurality of fourth conductive bumps (note the bumps between each semiconductor dies in the die stack 500, Fig. 10) located between any two adjacent second semiconductor dies of the plurality of second semiconductor dies, each of the plurality of fourth conductive bumps being connected to a respective one of the plurality of through silicon vias 96, wherein each of the plurality of second conductive bumps is connected to a respective one of the plurality of through silicon vias and a respective one of the plurality of fourth conductive bumps (Hsu’s Fig. 10).

 Allowable Subject Matter